Codecademy/docs/content/general/concepts/one-hot-encoding/one-hot-encoding.md

 - Each vector has a value of `1` in the position for its corresponding integer value, and a `0` elsewhere.
 - The categorical values in the data are replaced by the corresponding vector.

-Depending on the implementation, the encoded values my be represented by actual vector datatypes, or they may be expanded as additional columns in the data.
+Depending on the implementation, the encoded values may be represented by actual vector datatypes, or they may be expanded as additional columns in the data.

 ## Example